On Trimming Tensor-structured Measurements and Efficient Low-rank Tensor Recovery: Introduction

-A key question in oblivious dimensionality reduction is how to design memory-efficient random measurements maps $\mathcal{A}$ that can be applied to the data fast and lead to good compression with high probability \cite{kane2014sparser, dasgupta2010sparse}.
+A key question in oblivious linear dimensionality reduction is how to design memory-efficient random measurement maps $\mathcal{A}$ that can be applied to the data fast and lead to good compression with high probability \cite{kane2014sparser, dasgupta2010sparse}.
 Memory efficiency is especially important for tensorial data, since vectorizing a tensor of dimension $n$ in $d$ modes leads to an object in $\R^N$ with $N = n^d$, and sketching matrices have to be correspondingly very large-scale.
 Recent work has studied tensor-specific, fast, and memory-efficient sketching operators.
 Some key examples include Kronecker (or, modewise) measurements, \emph{face-splitting} measurements (that consist of independent scalar Kronecker-structured measurements), and more sophisticated tensor-structured measurements are usually built upon the former (an incomplete list includes \cite{sun2021tensor, ahle2020oblivious, jin2021faster}).
 In addition to requiring fewer random bits to store structured matrices, these strategies allow fast application to tensor data by mimicking its structure.

-The quality of data-oblivious dimension reduction depends on the geometry-preserving properties of the measurement matrices which are often chosen at random.
+The quality of data-oblivious dimension reduction depends on the geometry-preserving properties of the measurement matrices, which are often chosen at random.
 When a linear map satisfies Johnson-Lindenstrauss-type properties, it can be used to reduce dimensionality and speed up a variety of tasks such as clustering and regression \cite{ailon2009fast, cohen2015dimensionality, wang2018sketched}.
-When the goal is the subsequent recovery of the data, the map is usually required to satisfy the Restricted Isometry Property (RIP), which is a uniform guarantee for approximate norm preservation over infinite data sets, such as sparse vectors or low-rank matrices \cite{candes2008restricted}.
-In this work, we consider the sets of low-rank tensors under some standard notions of tensor rank, specifically, CP and HOSVD.
+When the goal is the subsequent recovery of the data, the map is usually required to satisfy the Restricted Isometry Property (RIP, see Definition~\ref{def:rip} below), which is a uniform guarantee for approximate norm preservation over infinite data sets, such as sparse vectors or low-rank matrices \cite{candes2008restricted}.
+For example, RIP is required for successful convergence on popular iterative recovery algorithms such as Iterative Hard Thresholding (IHT, \cite{blumensath2009iterative}), among others \cite{foucart2011hard, needell2010signal, needell2009cosamp}.